 Above: A flautist of the Berlin Philharmonic.
 Credit: Samsung/Digitalconcerthall.

 One of the demo videos used for the new Samsung Ultra HD (3840 x 2160) televisions, is a performance by the Berlin Philharmonic--Andres Orozco-Estrada conducting Shostakovich 5, final movement.
 The level of visual detail is astonishing, but jarring.
 On one hand the music being produced by the ninety-odd musicians is supposed to elevate the human spirit leaving me spiritually fortified.
 On the other hand the level of detail does the complete opposite: it tethers me to the quotidian absolutely.
 The images are mainly close-up tracking-shots across the heads of individual performers.
 I get to see each member of the wind section in graphic detail.
 It's a dermatologist's nightmare vision: mainly middle-aged men, and I can see each mole, spot, red-patch, crusty flaking, birthmark, prickle of sweat, uneven beard trim, greasy forelock, neck bum-fluff, etc. It's unpleasant to look at, and the ongoing sight is inconsistent with the music (how I longed for 4K images of a mountain waterfall instead).
 There was, in the video, to use a phrase, too much information.
-In many cases such as this one, Ultra HD is just too alarmingly hyperreal (as per Baudrillard).
-That is, the reality offered is more detailed than reality itself, as ordinarily perceived.
-(When I am in a concert hall I do not get to wander through the musicians as they are playing, I sit well-back at about twenty metres away and I cannot make out the many all-too-human dermatological flaws and imperfections.)
-Here is more evidence of the sort of obscene or perverse level of detail that Ultra HD offers.
-It's far beyond what is comfortable, and tends to enter the realm of the Ballardian--particularly his idea of the forensic portrait.
+In many cases such as this one, Ultra HD is just too alarmingly detailed.
+The reality offered is more detailed than reality as ordinarily perceived--When I am in a concert hall I do not get to wander through the musicians as they are playing, I sit well-back at about twenty metres away and I cannot make out the many all-too-human dermatological flaws and imperfections.
+Ultra HD offers an obscene or perverse level of detail.
+It's far beyond what is comfortable.

 (17 December 2018)